foobrizio/AleccaBot/README.md

 This bot is easily extensible with new features, and its structure can be used as a foundation for any bot created using BotFather.

 This README file will be gradually enriched with a detailed description of how to use the bot

+Release v1.0 has a bug with /hello message